mehmeteminaydin/AlgorithmsInCpp/README.md

 To display the map on the screen, your app uses react-native-maps, a module that integrates the popular Google Maps API with React Native.
 This allows users to view and interact with a map in real-time, adding markers to designate specific locations and creating routes between them.

 Overall, FindRoute provides a user-friendly interface for users to plan and navigate their journeys, utilizing a combination of native code and various modules to offer a seamless and efficient experience.

+Installation

+-Download the source code
+-Add your Google API Key to the "AndroidManifest.xml" file in "FindRoute/android/app/src/main/" -run git clone https://github.com/Tencent/MMKV.git in "to/path/FindRoute/cpp/" in order to download MMKV.
+-edit